Ali623/Housing-price-prediction---RF-Approach/README.md

 # Housing Price Prediction with Random Forest Model

-Welcome to the "Housing This project focuses on predicting housing prices using a Random Forest model, a powerful machine learning algorithm.
+This project focuses on predicting housing prices using a Random Forest model, a powerful machine learning algorithm.
 By analyzing various features of housing data, we aim to provide accurate and reliable predictions.

 ## Dataset Overview